KenCastle316/telos-docs/docs/overview/getting-started/overview.md

 - **Uptime:** Operational integritiy of the Telos network has maintained a 100% uptime since December 2018 without any break, forks or outages.
 - **No Front Running:**  Telos is architected not to have a mempool and allows for transactions to be processed in a "First in First Out" basis, eliminating the ability for transactions to be front run.
 - **Transaction Finality:** .5 second block times.
 It takes half a second to complete a transaction.
-- **Transaction Throughput:** TELOS has successfully proven in excess of 10,000 Transactions Per Second in 2 blocks(1 second)
+- **Transaction Throughput:** TELOS has successfully proven over 10,000 Transactions Per Second in 2 blocks (1 second).
 - **Security:** DPOS consensus mechanism provides strong security protection against a 51% attack.
 Telos requires 2/3s + 1 of the validators to sign blocks.
 - **Fixed Gas Rate:** Telos Gas Fees average .01 per transaction.
 In addition, gas fees do not fluctuate with network volumes.
 As a result, costs are more predictable and affordable for users and infrastructure.
 - **Sustainable:** Low carbon footprint.
 A typical transaction currently only consumes 0.000001 kWh to execute.